metosin/lein-simulflow/README.md

 Combine several lein auto tasks for leaner workflow.

-*NOTE: Very early version, not usable*
+*NOTE: Very early version, not usable.
-*NOTE: Might be over-engineered*
+Might be over-engineered.*

 ```
 “Daydreaming is the first awakening of what we call simulflow.
 It is